BrightspaceUI/icons/README.md

 Don't forget to provide alternate text if the icon isn't accompanied by any other text.

+Advantages:
+- easy -- no other tech needed
+- color (tungsten) is automatically set
+- size is automatically set
+- size can be manipulated using CSS

+Disadvantages:
+- no ability to change the color
+- no automatic support for right-to-left icons

 ### Background Images

-In cases where the icon is purely decorative (it doesn't provide any additional information) and is accompanied by text and/or a tooltip, applying the icon using a background image is a good approach.
+In cases where the icon is purely decorative (it doesn't provide any additional information) and is accompanied by text and/or a tooltip, applying the icon using a background image can be a good approach.
 It hides the icon from assistive technology (like a screen reader), allowing the accompanying text to stand alone.

 First, create some CSS that points at the image you'd like and sets the correct size: